 Several characteristics of a BLAST search determine its heap memory requirements.
 For a rote implementation of the "classical" ungapped BLAST algorithm (Altschul et al., 1990), contributors to memory use include:

-As an example, not counting the memory required to save intermediate results and for post-processing, the storage requirement (in bytes) for a classical BLASTN search is approximately: 5SQ + C[8S(Q+D) + D] + B, where S=1 or S=2 depending on whether one or both strands of the query are searched.
-In this example, B will be no more than (and often much less than) P4W.
-Using one processor or thread, a typical BLASTN search using both strands of the query and database will require at least 26Q + 17D + B bytes.
-If an additional processor or thread is used, the minimum memory requirement will increase by 16Q + 17D, for a total of 42Q + 34D + B bytes.
+For example, the minimum storage required (in bytes) for a classical BLASTN search is approximately: 5SQ + C[8S(Q+D) + D] + B, where S=2 when both strands of the query are searched.
+In this example, B will be no more than (and often much less than) P(4W).
+Using one processor or thread (C=1), this simplifies to 26Q + 17D + B bytes.
+If an additional processor or thread is used, the minimum memory requirement increases by 16Q + 17D, for a total of 42Q + 34D + B bytes.

-by limiting the number of threads employed (C) on multiprocessor systems.
+by limiting the number of threads employed (C) on multiprocessor or multi-core systems.

 The default behavior is to use all available processors